 On this page:

 The Graduate School of Education is authorized to recommend candidates who complete STEP for the California Preliminary Single Subject and Preliminary Multiple Subjects Teaching Credentials.
-For more information about STEP, please see https://gse-step.stanford.edu/about.
+For more information about STEP, please see https://ed.stanford.edu/step.

 All master's programs (except the Joint Degree with the Graduate School of Business and the Joint Degree with the Stanford Law School) accept coterminal students.
-Coterminal master's students fulfill the same Graduate School of Education program requirements as other master's students; but there are additional University unit and residency requirements for the coterminal degree.
+Coterminal master's students fulfill the same Graduate School of Education program requirements as other master's students, but there are additional University unit and residency requirements for the coterminal degree.
 Coterminal students should refer to the Stanford Bulletin for complete policy information governing their degree status and requirements.

 See Program-Specific Requirements for quarterly unit requirements.